ivan-hc/Blender-appimage/README.md

 # Blender-appimage
 Unofficial AppImages.
 3D modeling, animation, rendering and post-production software.

+Built on top of the official portable builds.
+No changes made, other than renaming the "blender-launcher" script to AppRun and adding to the .desktop file.

 ------------------------------------------------------------------------

 ## Install and update them all with ease